 This varietal of hybrid hasn’t been around very long, the first species being bred in 2012!
 They can grow to be as large and firm as an apple, and it’s fun to slice them similarly.
 Mid-August to early September is the prime time for consumption, and they’ve grown in central California.

 15. Valiant Grapes

 Valiant grapes (what a dubious title) grow from late August to September, and they earn their name due to the fact that they persevere through harsh conditions.
 Prospering through cold climates and less than fertile soil, they’re perfect for juicing and jams.
-Super high sugar content and a midnight blue skinned grapes can be found in Canada and Alaska — rather indicative of their quality.
+Super high sugar content and midnight blue-skinned grapes can be found in Canada and Alaska — rather indicative of their quality.

 Are grapes good for you?

 Short answer, yes!
-Grapes contain potassium fibre, and tons of other vitamins and minerals.
+Grapes contain potassium fiber, and tons of other vitamins and minerals.
 Resveratrol is a chemical found in grapes, which has been observed to combat eye problems, cancer, and cardiovascular disease!

 How many grapes should you eat a day?